dsteinberg/imdescrip/README.md

 ### descriptors:

 Actual classes for extracting descriptors/features from images.
-For instance, a modified versions of Yang et. al.'s sparse code spatial pyramid matching (ScSPM) [1] is implemented here.
+For instance, a modified versions of Yang et. al.'s sparse code spatial pyramid matching (ScSPM) [1] descriptor is implemented here.
 Also provided is an abstract base class for implementing new descriptor classes that work with the extractor model.